Cuprate/monero-book/src/consensus_rules/blocks/difficulty.md

 The timestamps and cumulative difficulties are then shortened to 720[^diff-window] blocks so that calculations lag 15 blocks behind the chain.

 The timestamps are then sorted, in ascending order.
-We now remove the extreme timestamp values, Monero sets the amount to remove at each tail 60[^amt-of-extremes] so the total to remove is 120.
+We now need to get a time span value to do this we first remove the outliers:

-If the number of timestamps is less than or equal to the amount of blocks we are accounting for (600 or 720 - 2 * 60) then the lower is set to 0 and the upper is set to the length of timestamps.
+If the number of timestamps is less than or equal to the amount of blocks we are accounting for (600 OR 720 - 2 * 60) then the lower is set to 0 and the upper is set to the length of timestamps.
 Otherwise, if we have enough timestamps, the lower and upper is calculated by[^calculating-lower-upper]: